-- Clarification and maturation
+- Fermentation, clarification and maturation

-- Pests and vine disease
+- Pest and disease management

-- Wine and grape composition and analysis
+- Wine and grape compositional analysis and health

 - Wine spoilage and contamination

-Please be aware the Poster abstract submissions have now closed for the 17th Australian Wine Industry Technical Conference.
 Further information is available from the Poster Coordinators, Dr Mardi Longbottom and Dr Paul Grbin, at [email protected] or +61 (0)8 8313 6600.

 At the 17th AWITC, 164 posters were displayed.
 The posters were judged by a panel at the event and awards presented in Session 10.